-The front face of the synagogue is characterised by a large arch and a rose-window with the Jewish star inside.
-Also note the names of the donors on the stained-glass windows.
+The front face of the synagogue is characterised by a large arch and a rose window with a Jewish star inside.
+Also, note the names of the donors on the stained-glass windows.

 Address: Jeruzalémská 7; admission 50 CZK; Open 1-5 pm Sun-Fri, closed on Jewish holidays; services are held on Fridays and Saturdays.